xuyunfan9991/SCRIPro/docs/usage.rst

 For getting the target of specific TR, you can use ``scripro get_tf_target``.

 - In this function, you can input the results of ``enrich_rna`` or ``enrich_multiome`` and a TF name and will output the target genes of the TF.
-- This function will output a csv containing the regulatory activity of tf downstream target genes within each supercell is generated.
+- This function will output a csv containing the regulatory activity of tf downstream target genes within each metacell is generated.

 .. code::

     scripro get_tf_target [-h] -i SCRIPRO_RESULT -t TF_NAME -p PROJECT

     optional arguments:
-    -h, --help            show this help message and exit
+    -h, --help            Show this help message and exit

     Input files arguments:
     -i SCRIPRO_RESULT, --input_scripro_result SCRIPRO_RESULT
-                            scripro result pickle file.
+                            SCRIPro result pickle file.
 REQUIRED.
     -t TF_NAME, --tf_name TF_NAME
-                            Tf name to calculate the target .
+                            TF name to calculate the target .
 REQUIRED.

     Output arguments:
     -p PROJECT, --project PROJECT